minoda-lab/universc/README.md

 Technologies that may be difficult to support are those with:

+- barcodes longer than 16bp (only up to 16bp at the end will be used with the rest trimmed off)
+- UMIs longer than 12bp (only upto 12bp at the begging will be used with the rest trimmed off)
-- barcodes longer than 16bp or varying length
+- barcodes longer or varying length
 - combinatorial indexing
 - dual indexing